Namibian Herping Tour

-This is a 13-day Namibia Herping Tour that will cover a range of habitats to give us the best chances of finding as many species as possible.
+This 13-day Herping Tour in Namibia is a moderately-paced set-departure (also available on request) that will cover a range of habitats to give us the best chances of finding as many reptile species as possible.
 Nightwalks are a vital part of this herpetology tour in Namibia, to tick off as many nocturnal species as possible.
 Namibia has five biomes with different characteristics and habitats that provide suitable environments to approximately 250 reptilian species, of which 95 species are endemic.

 Our main target species will include the dwarf adders (Many-horned, Horned, Peringuey's, Desert Mountain and Namaqua Dwarf Adder); Cape, Western-barred, Black and Zebra Cobra; Puff Adder, Namib Sand Snake, Dwarf Beaked Snake and a few mole snakes.
 The Nama Padloper, Namaqua Chameleon and a huge number of geckos and lizards are also on our list of targets